 GTA 6 release date: when could it be?

-A recent SEC filing by Rockstar's parent company Take-Two claims that they're planning a huge spike in advertising spending during the fiscal year 2024, for a total of almost $90 million.
+An SEC filing by Rockstar's parent company Take-Two from 2020 claims that they're planning a huge spike in advertising spending during the fiscal year 2024, for a total of almost $90 million.
 Not many games in T2's stable would call in that kind of cash.
 It's the type of figure you'd expect for their next huge release.
 A T2 representative has since told Gamesindustry Biz that the marketing spike is related to third-party companies, not an internal studio like Rockstar.